-MOBILITY DEPARTMENT BUDGET
+MOBILITY DIVISION BUDGET

-Expense Item Actual FY 2019 Adopted FY 2020 Projected FY 2020 Proposed FY 2021 % Change FY2020- FY2021 Salaries - \$ 578,760 0.00% Fringe Benefits - 241,788 0.00% Services - - 0.00% Supplies - 11,000 0.00% Purchased Transportation - DART - 8,004,768 0.00% Purchased Transportation - TD - 757,720 0.00% Purchased Transportation - Mobility on Demand - 2,179,600 0.00% Miscellaneous - 9,577 0.00% Total Operating Expenses \$- \$- \$- \$ 11,783,213 0.00%
+Expense Item Actual FY 2019 Adopted FY 2020 Projected FY 2020 Proposed FY 2021 % Change FY2020- FY2021

+Salaries - \$ 578,760 N/A

+Fringe Benefits - 241,988 N/A

+Services - 30,000 N/A

+Supplies - 14,500 N/A

+Purchased Transportation - Paratransit - 8,004,768 N/A

+Purchased Transportation - TD - 757,720 N/A

+Purchased Transportation - Mobility on Demand - 2,179,600 N/A

+Miscellaneous - 9,577 N/A

+Total Operating Expenses \$ - \$ - \$ - \$ 11,816,913 N/A

-- Salaries and fringe benefits expenses increased due to salary increases, an increase in health insurance premiums and the addition of ten (10) positions transferred from the Transportation Division. - Services expense increased primarily due to an increase in professional and technical services. - Purchased Transportation DART is budgeted to increase 5.09% over the FY 2020 projected year-end due to contract and ridership increases. - Miscellaneous expense increased due to increases in training expenses.
+- Salaries and fringe benefits expenses increased due to salary increases, an increase in health insurance premiums and the addition of ten (10) positions transferred from the Transportation Division. - Services expense increased primarily due to an increase in professional and technical services. - Purchased Transportation Paratransit is budgeted to increase over the FY 2020 projected year-end due to contract and ridership increases. - Purchased Transportation Mobility on Demand is budgeted to increase over the FY 2020 projected year-end due to increases in grant funding.
+This includes Direct Connect and First/Last mile programs. - Miscellaneous expense increased due to increases in training expenses.

-MOBILITY DEPARTMENT BUDGET
+MOBILITY DIVISION BUDGET